-Edit: This blog post is probably directed more for a corsetiere / corset seller to understand how GPSR may affect their business and subsequently make decisions that are right for them.
+Edit: This blog post is directed more for a corsetiere / corset seller to understand how GPSR may affect their business and subsequently make decisions that are right for them.
 If you are a corset wearer who primarily buys corsets (not sells them) this will still be helpful for you to understand the gravity of the new regulations.

 I will preface this by saying I’m not a lawyer.
 Corset sellers – whether independent corsetieres or OTR brands – ought to seek out a lawyer for specific advice, or another specialist who deals with this topic specifically (like services offering to act as the Authorized Representative for other brands).

-This week I learned that the General Product Safety Regulation (GPSR) mandates are moving forward in the EU.
+In early December, I learned that the General Product Safety Regulation (GPSR) mandates are moving forward in the EU.

 Starting December 13, 2024, they require that all non-European businesses (that includes me!) who market or ship to EU countries, need to have an “Authorized Representative” (an importer or other responsible person) physically living in the EU.